Spectrum of MATLABs magic squares

 \section{Conclusion}

-Eigenvalues of the magic squares obtained using MATLAB's magic() function are investigated.
+Eigenvalues of the magic squares obtained using the magic() function in MATLAB are investigated.
 We obtain approximations of eigenvalues of odd and singly even magic squares with error bounds.
 Further, the eigenvalues of doubly even magic squares are exactly obtained.
-The approximation of the spectra involves some interesting connections with the spectrum of g-circulant matrices and the use of Bauer-Fike theorem.
-We also highlight some observations which we hope to prove in future.
+The approximation of the spectra involves some interesting connections with the spectrum of g-circulant matrices and the use of the Bauer-Fike theorem.
+We also highlight some observations which we have not been able to prove and hope to address at least some of them in the future.